 The control comes standard with two RS-232C serial ports, which may be converted to an RS-422 configuration.
 For more information on the how to change the serial ports to the RS-422 configuration, please refer to Serial Port Connections.
-This port has been specially design with optoisolation and filtering to minimize EMI/RFI noise problems common in many cutting operations.
+This port has been specially designed with opto-isolation and filtering to minimize EMI/RFI noise problems common in many cutting operations.
 Parameters are enabled and disabled depending on Port feature selections.